thisisbrad/ReduxWorkshop/Lecture/script.md

 - Store.dispatch() needs to accept other types
 - Our addition is unideal, since we had to change our redux implementation

+- start off by making an async action creator
+- then point out .then just contunies the Promise chain.
+- pretend we had access to dispatch then we could still dispath our actions
+- point out loginUser() returns a function with dispatch in it

 **Redux Middleware**